pearcetm/osd-paperjs-annotation/README.md

 This project combines the [OpenSeadragon](https://openseadragon.github.io/) zoomable image viewer with [PaperJS](http://paperjs.org/)-based annotations drawn into a synced zoomable overlay.

+## API Documentation:

+See the [JSDoc documentation pages](https://pearcetm.github.io/osd-paperjs-annotation/docs/OSDPaperjsAnnotation.html) for information about how to use the library.

 ## Demo pages:

 ### Digital Slide Archive Annotator